-- Assessments that are not submitted will receive a grade of zero.
-When a makeup is submitted, the zero will be replaced with the earned grade. - If you believe that the grade you received on an assessment is incorrect, please bring it to my attention within 2 work days after the grade has been made available to you.
-If no issues are raised during that time frame, then it will be assumed that the grade is accepted and subsequent requests for a grade review may not be granted. - No make-ups will be allowed after the Last Day of Classes this applies to all assessments given during the term. - Please ignore the grade totals or averages that you may see on the course website; they are not correct and unfortunately it is not possible to disable them.
-In this class, we only store and display individual assessment grades on the course website, we do not do grade calculations there.
+Assessments that are not completed will receive a grade of zero.
+When a makeup is completed, the zero will be replaced.
+If you believe that the grade you received on an assessment is incorrect, please bring it to my attention within two workdays after the grade has been made available to you.
+If no issues are raised during that time frame, then it will be assumed that the grade is accepted and subsequent requests for a grade review may not be granted.